ris21/Deploy-a-static-website-on-AWS/README.md

 # Static Website Hosting on AWS S3

-This project provides a step-by-step guide on how to host a static website using Amazon S3.
+This project demonstrates how I hosted a static website on Amazon S3.
+By following the steps outlined below, I was able to create an S3 bucket, configured static website hosting, secured my bucket using IAM policies, uploaded my website files, and accessed my website via the S3 endpoint.

 ## Step 1: Creating the S3 Bucket